 Add salt and assure that the water level in the salt chamber is at the bottom of the fill neck with a full salt charge.

-C. Low water level on salt side (sometimes results from heavy use).
 Add water to cover salt and touch internal indicator rod and safety shut-off probe.